Updated for 2023-2024

 It’s a difficult time for Puerto Rico’s youth—particularly those who lost their homes in the storm and earthquakes.
 Their families have been disrupted and in many cases, their education has been put on hold.
 The earthquakes of early 2020 delayed the start of classes for a while, with only 20% of schools reopening by the end of January.

 When you participate in the youth support program, you will work out of a daycare center, after-school program, or community center to provide assistance to the island’s young people.
 Depending on the placement, you may offer mentoring, tutoring, or coaching in sports—and sometimes, all of the above.
+Note: IVHQ also offers teen travelers (ages 16-17) the opportunity to volunteer at a summer camp in San Juan.

 All projects are based in the capital city of San Juan, where you will stay in a dormitory-style hostel.
 Programs begin on the second and fourth Monday of each month, and they operate year-round.
-IVHQ prides itself on making volunteer abroad projects accessible to everyone, so you can count on affordable program fees that start at just $590.
+IVHQ prides itself on making volunteer abroad projects accessible to everyone, so you can count on affordable program fees that start at just $20 per day.
 Depending on your availability, you can choose from opportunities ranging from one to twelve weeks.

 Want more details on IVHQ’s volunteer programs in Puerto Rico?
 Click here to learn more and apply!